HazyResearch/dd-genomics/README.md

 ### Running GDD: Basics

+*NOTE [Mac OSX]: If running on Mac OSX, some of the scripts used below (those using the linux `readlink` command) may fail; recommended fix for now is to hardcode paths locally...*

 1. Copy template file `env.sh` to `env_local.sh` and modify this file (it's ignored by git, and prefered by the run script).
 Make sure to set:
 	* database variables: user, host, port, db-name, db-type (postgres vs. greenplum)
 	* _memory and parallelism options_